calculang/nested-life-projections-example/README.md

 ---

-**Feedback/Discussion/Help Wanted**: I'm really interested in early reactions about the calculang approach to this.
-I aim to provide more helpful material for actuaries about how I apply these patterns, and early reactions will help to ground that work.
-Nested actuarial modelling approaches are open for discussion with the Actuarial Open Source Community [here](https://github.com/actuarialopensource/methodology/discussions) and a specific discussion about this implementation is [here](#)
+**Feedback/Discussion**: I'm really interested in early reactions about the calculang patterns to this problem.
+I aim to provide more helpful material for actuaries about how I apply the specific calculang features, and early reactions will help to ground that work.

+Nested actuarial modelling approaches are open for discussion with the Actuarial Open Source Community [here](https://github.com/actuarialopensource/methodology/discussions) and a specific discussion about this implementation is posted [here](#).
+Please participate there!

 This month I'm also happy to meet and discuss with members of the [Actuarial Open Source Community](https://www.linkedin.com/groups/13937070) who have notable experience applying Python, Julia, R for actuarial modelling in practice.
+Specifically interested to discuss extensibility of actuarial models in practice.

-**More Information**: The '❓' tab in [ActuarialPlayground.com](https://actuarialplayground.com) mentions other instances where I apply other patterns using the same functionality in calculang.
+**More Information**: The '❓' tab in [ActuarialPlayground.com](https://actuarialplayground.com) mentions other instances where I apply the same functionality in calculang.
 The [calculang README](https://github.com/calculang/calculang) has separate wording for some of the calculang features applied here.
 A buggy UI that surfaces exactly what the calculang compiler outputs is [here](https://finding-calculang-foc.netlify.app/editor) (FIXING).